Q. What do I need to bring for my stay at the Ranch?

 Q. Can we stay at the ranch without anyone else present?

 A. No. There is always someone present from the ranch crew who is at the property 24/7.
-When you rent the property, you have exclusive use of the main house but there is always someone else present on the property.
+When you rent the main residence, have exclusive use of the adjacent areas.
+When you rent the ranch house, you have exclusive use of the back yard but there is always someone else present on the property.

 Q. Can we book a wedding event at the ranch?

 A. Yes!
-We invite special events including weddings, corporate retreats, family reunions, yoga retreats, craft retreats, etc. Contact Tiffany Windsor with your inquiry – firstname.lastname@example.org or 626-616-3113.
+If you are planning a special event in 2019 or beyond including weddings, corporate retreats, family reunions, yoga retreats, craft retreats, etc. Contact Tiffany Windsor with your inquiry - email@example.com or 626-616-3113.